If you have heard of Spiti, you would have also heard of Cham dance in all probability.

 Cham Dance at Key Monastery

-And then there was a fun show put up too that lightened the mood of the place 🙂 lamas dressed as yaks performed a fun show.
-It was amazing to see two lamas bent over inside a yak costume and many a time the lama acting as the cowherd would ride them!
-A well practised and super fun show..
+After all this, there was a show put up which lightened the mood of the place.
+Lamas dressed up as yaks performed a fun show.
+It was amazing to see two lamas bent over inside a yak costume, and many a time, the lama acting as the cowherd would ride on the other!
+It was so well-practised.

 Here is a short glimpse of the dance..
 It has a stitch of small clippings that I shot in my mobile, so the clarity is not so great.